Documentation / Plugins

 One new feature in 6.0 is that your plugin can tell Browsertime to run synchronous JavaScript on the page you test to collect metrics.

-You do that by in the setup phase, send the JavaScript you want to run to sitespeed.io
+In the setup phase, send the JavaScript you want to run to sitespeed.io:

 case 'sitespeedio.setup': {